 - local mental health services.

-You can also find helpful information at our mental health links and resources page and the youthbeyondblue get help page.
+You can also find helpful information at our teen mental health links and resources page and at Youth Beyond Blue – Help someone you know.

 If you’re unsure, your GP will be able to guide you to the most appropriate services for your family.

-If your child is suffering from depression, there are important things you can do:
+If your child is suffering from depression, there are important things you can do to help in your everyday family life.

 - Encourage your child to make healthy food and drink choices.
-Make sure you’ve got plenty of healthy food in the cupboard and fridge, and offer tasty and nutritious options at meals.
+Make sure you have a variety of healthy foods in the cupboard and fridge, and offer tasty and nutritious options at meals.

-- Get your child to participate in regular physical activity.
+- Get your child to do some regular physical activity.
 Staying physically active can help to improve your child’s mental health.
-It might be as simple as taking a walk every day to start with.
+It might be as simple as taking a 10-minute walk every day to start with.

 - Try to reduce other family conflicts as much as possible.